jolocom/jolocom-lib/docs/ssoSetUp.rst

   const validCred = await receivedCreds[0].validateSignature(registry)

-  // user has fulfilled your requirements; redirect to logged in section
+  // If the user has fulfilled the indicated requirements from the request, they can now be redirected to the logged in section